MBoemo/DNAscent/docs/source/detect.rst

 Output
 ------

+``DNAscent detect`` will produce a single output file in one of two formats.
+If a ``detect`` extension is specified using the ``-o`` flag (example: /path/to/myOutput.detect) then the output will be a human-readable table of BrdU and EdU probabilities at every thymidine position of each sequenced molecule.
+If a ``bam`` extension is specified using the ``-o`` flag (example: /path/to/myOutput.bam) then the output file will be in modbam format.
+The resulting bam file will be records from the input bam file that pass DNAscent's quality controls with analogue positions and probabilities specified using `MM and ML tags <https://samtools.github.io/hts-specs/SAMtags.pdf>`_, respectively.

-``DNAscent detect`` will produce a single human-readable output file with the name and location that you specified using the ``-o`` flag.
-To aid organisation and reproducibility, each detect file starts with a short header.
+In human-readable format, each detect file starts with a short header.
 The start of each header line is always a hash (#) character, and it specifies the input files and settings used, as well as the version and commit of DNAscent that produced the file.
 An example is as follows:

 .. code-block:: console